UKHomeOfficeForms/hof/README.md

 ### Options

 - `views`: Location of the base views relative to the root of your project.
-Defaults to 'views'.
-Set `views` to `false` if not present.
-- `middleware`: An optional array of middleware functions to add to the application middleware pipeline.
+Defaults to `__dirname + '/views'`.
 - `fields`: Location of the common fields relative to the root of your project.
-Defaults to 'fields'.
-Set `fields` to `false` if not present.
+Defaults to `__dirname + '/fields'`.
 - `translations`: Location of the common translations relative to the root of your project.
-Defaults to 'translations'.
+Defaults to `./translations`.
+- `middleware`: An optional array of middleware functions to add to the application middleware pipeline.
 - `baseController`: The base controller for all routes and steps.
 Defaults to [HOF-controllers.base](https://github.com/UKHomeOfficeForms/hof-controllers/blob/master/lib/base-controller.js).
 - `viewEngine`: Name of the express viewEngine.
 Defaults to 'html'.
 - `start`: Start the server listening when the bootstrap function is called.
 Defaults to `true`.